pulp-platform/pulp-sdk-doc/top/virtual_platform.rst

 More traces can be activated by either specifying trace tags or names.
 Tags will activate a set of traces while names will activate specific traces.

 Tags can be activated with the option *-\\-event-tag=<name>*.
 This option can be given several times to specify several tags.
-The tag *overview* is always selected, and others can be selected from this list: debug, asm, pc, core_events.
+The tag *overview* is always selected, and others can be selected from this list: debug, asm, pc, core_events, clock.

 Here is an example: ::